 Pessimism is a tendency to assume the negative in a situation.
 Pessimistic people believe that adverse events are inevitable.
 They might struggle to have hope for the future or be naturally skeptical of others, believing people have malicious intentions.

-Here you will find articles about what causes pessimism and how it develops within a person.
-You’ll learn common negative thinking patterns, why they occur, and how to prevent them from using positive coping techniques.
-Pessimism isn't a permanent mindset, and it can change with the right therapeutic methods.
+A pessimist may believe events will turn out badly regardless of the starting circumstances.
+Below are articles about what causes pessimism and how to challenge these thoughts.
+Within, you may learn the types of negative thinking patterns, why they occur, and how to prevent them by using positive coping techniques.
+Pessimism isn't a permanent mindset, and it can often be changed with education, willingness, and support.

 Understand how different outlooks can shape life

 Medically reviewed by Laura Angers Maddox, NCC, LPC

 Pessimism is an outlook of anticipating the worst in a situation.
 A pessimist can be someone who focuses on an undesirable outcome and catastrophizes.
 They may be convinced something terrible will happen to them and prepare for the worst-case scenario to avoid disappointment.

 In some cases, pessimistic people may not be intentionally negative, genuinely believing in their thoughts.
 Their beliefs about the world may stem from fear or negative experiences.
 A pessimist is the opposite of an optimist, who may assume the best in situations and seek positive outcomes.
 Some pessimism may not be unhealthy, but significant levels of pessimism could signify an underlying mental health challenge.